Marken-Foo/shogi-translations/KIF-standard.md

 "同　" is used when the destination coordinate is the same as that of the immediately preceding move.

 <piece>: the name of the piece.
-玉、飛、龍、角、馬、金、銀、成銀、桂、成桂、香、成香、歩、と
+玉、飛、龍、竜、角、馬、金、銀、成銀、
+桂、成桂、香、成香、歩、と
-(TN: King, promoted rook, promoted rook (not a typo), bishop, promoted bishop, gold, silver, promoted silver, knight, promoted knight, lance, promoted lance, pawn, promoted pawn)
+(TN: King, promoted rook, promoted rook (not a typo), bishop, promoted bishop, gold, silver, promoted silver;
-For the promoted rook, both 「龍」 and 「竜」 may be used.
+knight, promoted knight, lance, promoted lance, pawn, promoted pawn) For the promoted rook, both 「龍」 and 「竜」 may be used.
 For the promoted non-major pieces, the single-kanji alternatives 「全」 (promoted silver), 「圭」 (promoted knight), 「杏」 (promoted lance) may be used, e.g. as used by Tsumeshogi Paradise.

 <drop/promote> = ["打" | "成"] (TN: kanji for "drop" and "promote" respectively)
 Drops *must* be noted with 「打」 when they occur.
-When a non-promotion by choice occurs, 「不成」 is not noted.
+When a non-promotion by choice occurs, 「不成」 is *not* noted.

 <origin coordinates> = "(11)"～"(99)" ： Inside the parentheses (), a two digit Arabic number with half-width characters.
 ~~~